emmaliinamarjakangas/emmaliinamarjakangas.github.io/news/index.md

 <img src="/static/img/news_pic6.jpeg" style="float: right;" height="217px" width="350px" border="50px"/>

-<p>The second conference for this summer was ECCB2022 in Prague, where us [Helsinki Lab of Ornithology](https://www.luomus.fi/fi/helsinki-lab-ornithology)  members contributed with talks, a posters and a symposium, a pretty impressive selection I would say!
+<p>The second conference for this summer was ECCB2022 in Prague, where us [Helsinki Lab of Ornithology](https://www.luomus.fi/fi/helsinki-lab-ornithology)  members contributed with talks, a poster and a symposium, a pretty impressive selection I would say!
 I presented the latest part of my postdoc project on identification of keystone species in climate change context, stay tuned for the (hopefully-soon) published paper on the topic! <br>
 <br>
 <br>
 <br>